 Average Net Price: $19,859

-Beginning in 1916 as Dickinson State Normal School, DSU accepted 104 students for classes held at Dickinson High School.
+Beginning in 1916 as Dickinson State Normal School, Dickinson State University accepted 104 students for classes held at Dickinson High School.
 Tuition was free, and students boarded with local families.
 The college moved to the Elks Building before finally opening May Hall in 1924.

 - Certified Management Accountant (CMA)

 - Certified Fraud Examiner (CFE)